-- A domain name is about $10 per year.
-That’s less than a$1 per month.
+- A domain name is less than $10 per year at namecheap.com and that’s less than $1 per month!

-- You can get reliable web hosting for $8 per month.
+- You can get reliable web hosting for about $8 per month.

 - Add in a $19 a month autoresponder account for automated email follow-ups and you’re still spending less than $25 a month on your entire business.

 The remainder of tasks for your new business can be done by you – unless you choose to outsource some of the work (such as writing content).
 I outsource all the time at Fiverr.com for just $5-$10 a pop, on everything from social media to design and more.

 And hey, if you don’t want to outsource, you can simply enlist the help of children and grandchildren whenever you get stuck.

 But before you get started know this…